ysuter/ExampleProject/README.md

 💡 Example: PizzaRP solves the part of the problem where orders and totals are created by letting a user select items from a menu and automatically generating a correct invoice.

 **User stories:**
 1. As a user, I want to see the pizza menu in the console.
+Blabla
 2. As a user, I want to select pizzas and see the running total.
 3. As a user, I want discounts to be applied automatically.
 4. As a user, I want an invoice to be created and saved as a file.